NickB2009/nafila/backend/README.md

-# EuToNaFila QueueHub API
+# EuTôNaFila QueueHub API

 A modern, multi-tenant queue management system built with .NET 8, designed for barbershops, clinics, and other service-based businesses.

 ## 🏗️ Architecture Overview

-### Backend For Frontend (BFF) Pattern

-The QueueHub/EuToNaFila platform uses a Backend For Frontend (BFF) pattern with:
+### Monolithic API Architecture

+The QueueHub/EuTôNaFila platform uses a single, comprehensive API that serves all client types through specialized controllers:

 - **Core API**: Centralized backend with business logic, data models, and multi-tenant support
-- **Multiple BFF Services**: Specialized backends for different frontend types:
+- **Specialized Controllers**: Different endpoints optimized for various client types:
-  - Barbershop Web BFF: Optimized for desktop with administrative features
-  - Clinic Web BFF: Healthcare domain with clinic-specific features
+  - **PublicController**: Anonymous access for customers (queue joining, status checking)
-  - Kiosk BFF: Streamlined for in-location interfaces
+  - **KioskController**: Streamlined for in-location kiosk interfaces

-Refer to [BFF_ARCHITECTURE.md](./BFF_ARCHITECTURE.md) for detailed architecture information.
+  - **StaffController**: Administrative features for barbers and staff
+  - **OrganizationsController**: Business management for owners
+  - **QueuesController**: Core queue operations for all authenticated users

+### Future BFF Architecture

+The platform is designed to evolve toward a Backend For Frontend (BFF) pattern.
+Refer to [BFF_ARCHITECTURE.md](./docs/BFF_ARCHITECTURE.md) for the planned future architecture.

 ### URL Structure